engrnvd/laravel-crud-generator/README.md

 ### Layout and Styling

-- The default view templates expect `layout.app` template to be present.
+- The default view templates use `vendor.crud.common.app` template as the layout.
 If you are using a different layout, specify it in the `config/crud.php`
 - The default view templates use classes from [Bootstrap](http://getbootstrap.com) and [Font Awesome](https://fortawesome.github.io/Font-Awesome/).
 You can edit the templates and not use them or you can simply include them in your layout like the one below:

     ```